We started our sauce at 9am.

 While we measured out the right amount of flour for dough, we had a bit of trouble rolling it out.

 The first time we tried to move it into our pot we were about six inches short.
 After carefully spreading it out again, we both took turns rolling it with as much weight as we could.
 We really had to work hard to get it thin enough, and the handles on my rolling pin were scraping the dough.
-Next time, we’ll need a French style rolling pin.
+Next time, we’ll need a French style rolling pin which just has tapered sides.

 We made some improvements to our layering process.
 Rather than halve the eggs, we cut half inch strips.
 And rather than the quarter inch rounds of Genoa salami, we used deli thin slices.
 But I still think we haven’t perfected our cheeses.
 I wish we’d added cheese in almost every layer, to hold things together a little better when serving.